alimate/alimate.github.io/_posts/2016-9-24-rest-api-error-codes.md

 We, as software developers, like to only consider happy paths in our scenarios and consequently, tend to forget the fact that *Error Happens*, even more than those ordinary happy cases.
 Honestly, I can't even remember when was the last time I got an ok response from a payment API, those are *fail by default*.<br>
 How did you handle errors while designing and implementing your very last REST API?
 How did you handle validation errors?
 How did you deal with uncaught exceptions in your services?
-If you didn't answer these questions before, no it's time to consider answering them before designing a new REST API.<br>
+If you didn't answer these questions before, now it's time to consider answering them before designing a new REST API.<br>
 Of course, The most well known and unfortunate approach is *let the damn exception propagates* until our beloved client sees the beautiful stacktrace on her client!
 If she can't handle our `NullPointerException`, she shouldn't call herself a developer.